 Germany’s Schwarz Group owns Lidl GB.

-Lidl is currently Britain’s fastest-growing bricks and mortar grocery, with Ocado taking the top spot in terms of overall growth, according to market researcher Kantar.
+Lidl is currently Britain’s fastest-growing bricks-and-mortar grocery operation, with Ocado taking the top spot in terms of overall growth, according to market researcher Kantar.

-Revenue rose 16.9% to £10.9 billion, driven by strength in fresh fruit and vegetables, as well as bakery products.
+Revenue rose by 16.9%, to £10.9 billion, driven by strength in fresh fruit and vegetables, as well as bakery products.

-In its results, Lidl GB said, ‘Profit was driven by volume growth from new and existing customers, and focused cost control to drive efficiencies and margin.’
+In its results, Lidl GB noted, ‘Profit was driven by volume growth from new and existing customers, and focused cost control to drive efficiencies and margin.’

-McDonnell said the business has “great momentum” going into Christmas but cautioned last month’s UK government budget, which raised employment taxes and hiked the minimum wage.
+McDonnell said that the business has “great momentum” going into Christmas, but cautioned about last month’s UK government Budget, which raised employment taxes and hiked the minimum wage.

-He said these measures would add “tens of millions” of pounds to costs next year.
+He said that these measures would add “tens of millions” of pounds to costs next year.

 Read More: UK Grocery Sales Slow Ahead Of Black Friday And Christmas – NIQ